yuvi-kephi/Speaker_Identification/README.md

 further we used softmax layer as activation layer

-at last optimization is done and we will trained and loded our model in .h5 extension.
+At last optimization is done, trained and loded in model.h5 extension.

 Here model.h5 is used for prediction.